 - Q: I've read that my DAB radio will become obsolete when DAB+ comes in.
 Is that true?

-- A: No. The majority of digital stations will continue to be broadcast on DAB for the forseeable future.
-DAB+ is compatible with DAB and can be introduced alongside existing DAB services and existing DAB radios will continue to receive all the stations currently broadcasting.
-There are numerous radios available to buy in the UK which are DAB+ compatible, and all radios with the digital radio tick are future-ready and enable listeners to receive the available DAB, DAB+ and FM radio stations.Some models are upgradeable to DAB+ via a firmware download and DAB+ capability can generally be checked with the manufacturer.
+- A: No. The majority of digital stations will continue to be broadcast on DAB for the foreseeable future.
+DAB+ is compatible with DAB and can be introduced alongside existing DAB services and existing DAB radios will continue to receive all the DAB stations broadcasting.

-- Q: Are there plans to introduce DAB+ in the UK?
+- Q: Are there any DAB+ stations in the UK?

 - Data Services